-Year 8 Choices Booklet 2021
+Year 8 Choices Booklet 2022

-Welcome to the Year 8 Choices Booklet for Year 9 September 2021
+Welcome to the Year 8 Choices Booklet for Year 9 September 2022

 The curriculum for these students will consist of the Core Subjects which everyone studies.
-These are English (Language and Literature), Mathematics, Religious Education, Science, Core Information Technology, Core Physical Education and PSHE, which contains modules on Careers Education, Citizenship and Financial Management.
-In addition to these, students in Year 9 will study History and Geography.
-Many students will study French or Spanish; a number will use this time for additional support with English in Year 9.
+These are English (Language and Literature), Mathematics, Religious Education, Science, Core Information Technology, Careers, Core Physical Education and PSHE.
+Most students will study French or Spanish; a number will use this time for additional support with Literacy in Year 9.
 This will be decided after consultation between students, staff and parents.